| Site Type: Long Term/National Priorities List (NPL) |

 EPA also determined that a portion of the Source Control remedy needed to be changed to better intercept contaminants and issued an Explanation of Significant Differences (ESD) on June 30, 2009.
 EPA also changed the Statement of Work to the Amended Consent Decree to reflect the changes brought about by the 2009 ESD.

 By installing a water line to residences along Tolend Road and other areas near the site, the Dover Municipal Landfill does not currently present an immediate risk to these nearby residents.
-More than 41,000 pounds of contaminants were removed from groundwater in the northwest portion of the landfill and 14 pounds of contaminants were removed from the aquifer in the Southern Plume.
+More than 43,000 pounds of contaminants were removed from groundwater in the northwest portion of the landfill between 2009 and 2014, Fourteen (14) pounds of contaminants were removed from the aquifer in the Southern Plume from 2008-2012, and 60 pounds of contaminants have been removed thus far from beneath the landfill from 2012-2014.
 Groundwater extraction which began in February 2012 is removing between 70 and 100 gallons of contaminated groundwater from the landfill area every minute.
 Monitoring will continue to ensure that contaminants are being intercepted and declining in areas outside of the landfill.

 Current Site Status

-The activities that are expected to occur in the remaining portion of 2012 and through 2013 include:
+The activities that are expected to continue or occur in the future include:

 1. Continued operation of groundwater extraction system.